 There are a number of additional settings that can be configured for AMP Web Tests.
 These settings can enable you to test content while removing repetitiveness in testing.

-Browser Emulation - The Browser emulation feature passes the user agent string for the browser on the selected devise through Firefox and then re-sizes the browser window to match the actual device size.
+User Agent - The User Agent feature passes the user agent string for the browser on the selected devise through Firefox and then re-sizes the browser window to match the actual device size.
 After that, AMP tests the rendered DOM in the browser.
-The default browser is 'Firefox'; the chosen browser is used to render the page on the server and then perform the automated testing.
-Users can also choose iPhone 6 and iPad Mini4 which uses the "emulation" process described above.
+The default browser is 'Chrome'; the chosen browser is used to render the page on the server and then perform the automated testing.

 Maximum Page Count - The total number of pages that the spider should attempt to collect.